wtfaremyinitials/openfocus/plan.md

 ### Week 9 (2019-12-02)

 This week the final project presentation will be created.
 This includes a slide deck and speaker notes for what will be discussed at each slide.
-Additional time will be used for bug fixes and performance improvements.
+Additionally I'll test the software outside of my development environment with a fresh data set.

 ### Week 10 (2019-12-09)